Chen has been an online writer for over nine years, focusing on writing articles about music and culture.

 There are also campsites that allow pets, however, animals must be secured in a kennel, cage or air-conditioned camper during the day when guests leave for activities, and they must be quiet and not disturb other guests.

 If camping isn’t your style, you might consider renting a cabin instead.
 These log cabins keep in line with the rustic wooden décor, however, they sleep up to six people (most Disney hotel rooms only accommodate four).
 They also contain a kitchenette complete with a refrigerator, sink, stove, microwave, and dishwasher.

-Cabins run anywhere from $285 per night on off-peak seasons to over $450 per night at the peak busy seasons.
+Cabins run anywhere from $285 per night in off-peak seasons to over $450 per night in peak busy seasons.
 This might seem a bit costly for camping, but it’s pretty luxurious accommodations for a log cabin, with a lot of conveniences and amenities, and they’re well suited to a large family.